Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models: Introduction

-Shortest transshipment is a classic problem in combinatorial optimization~\cite{KorteV00,Schrijver03}.
+Transshipment is a classic problem in combinatorial optimization~\cite{KorteV00,Schrijver03}.
 The classic algorithms for directed graphs with non-negative edge weights in the RAM model run in time $ O (n (m + n \log{n}) \log{n}) $~\cite{Orlin93} and $ O ((m + n \log{n}) B) $~\cite{EdmondsK72}, respectively, where $ B $ is the sum of the nodes' demands (when they are given as integers) and the term $ m + n \log{n} $ comes from SSSP computations.
-If the graph contains negative edge weights, then these algorithms require an additional preprocessing step to compute SSSP in presence of negative edge weights, for example in time $ O (m n) $ using the Bellman-Ford algorithm~\cite{Bellman58,Ford56} or in time $ O (m \sqrt{n} \log N) $ using Goldberg's algorithm~\cite{Goldberg95}.\footnote{Goldberg's running time bound holds for integer-weighted graphs with most negative weight $ -N $.} The weakly polynomial running time was improved to $ \tilde O (m \sqrt{n} \polylog R) $ in a recent breakthrough for minimum-cost flow~\cite{LeeS14}, where $ R $ is the ratio between the largest and the smallest edge weight.
-Independent of our research, very recently Sherman~\cite{Sherman17} obtained a randomized algorithm for computing a $ (1+\epsilon) $-approximate shortest transshipment in undirected graphs with non-negative edge weights in time $ O(\epsilon^{-2}m^{1+o(1)}) $ in the RAM model.
-This algorithm is based on a preconditioning approach for speeding up gradient descent.
-We are not aware of any non-trivial algorithms for computing (approximate) shortest transshipment in non-centralized models of computation, such as distributed and streaming models.
-It is unclear whether Sherman's approximation algorithm~\cite{Sherman17} can be implemented efficiently in these models.
-In any event, the $ \epsilon^{-2} n^{o(1)} $ bound on the number of iterations seems inherent in Sherman's approach, whereas our method brings this number down to $ \epsilon^{-3} \polylog n $.
+If the graph contains negative edge weights, then these algorithms require an additional preprocessing step to compute SSSP in presence of negative edge weights, for example in time $ O (m n) $ using the Bellman-Ford algorithm~\cite{Bellman58,Ford56} or in time $ O (m \sqrt{n} \log N) $ using Goldberg's algorithm~\cite{Goldberg95}.\footnote{Goldberg's running time bound holds for integer-weighted graphs with most negative weight $ -N $.} The weakly polynomial running time was first improved to $ \widetilde O (m^{3/2} \polylog R) $~\cite{DaitchS08} and then to $ \widetilde O (m \sqrt{n} \polylog R) $ in a recent breakthrough for minimum-cost flow~\cite{LeeS14}, where $ R $ is the maximum ratio between edge weights.
+Recently, Sherman~\cite{Sherman17} obtained a randomized algorithm for computing a $ (1+\varepsilon) $-approximate transshipment in weighted undirected graphs in time $ O(\varepsilon^{-2}m^{1+o(1)}) $ using a preconditioning approach.
+Note that Sherman's preconditioner gives a condition number of $ n^{o(1)} $ and thus is not suitable for obtaining a polylogarithmic iteration count as in our approach.
+We are not aware of any non-trivial algorithms for computing (approximate) transshipments in non-centralized models of computation, such as distributed or streaming models.